mattmorgante/laravel-vegaroo/readme.md

 * ToDo:
 - 6 more recipes
 - Email validation on form
-- Resources with images on home page
 - Build email list
-- "other recipes" is fucked up, categories are static

 Ideas:
 - Can you drop in an imgur widget or something and have users post their own pics of the dish?